The Cuisine at Whare Kea

 Whare Kea offers cooking classes focused on getting the best out of seasonal ingredients and preparing restaurant-quality dishes at home.

-The hour-long classes are complimentary for guests who stay for three or more nights.
-More in-depth classes of two and a half hours cost NZ$225.
+The hour-long classes are NZ$125 per person or complimentary for guests who stay for three or more nights.
+More in-depth classes of two and a half hours cost NZ$225 per person.
 Classes can be tailored to guests’ requests.
+To check availability and make a reservation please contact Whare Kea Lodge.